abigailoasare/Aid_management_Effectiveness_and_Education/README.md

 -  **Note:** _Due to confidentiality, the raw data cannot be made available_.
 -  However, the datasets can be downloaded from the respective data websites (see the paper for links and further information).

-## Rcodes folder:
+## Rcodes folder
+- The 01_aid_data_prep folder contains scripts to clean the aid data and generate variables.
-- The 01_dhs_data_prep folder contains scripts for cleaning and generating DHS household variables.
+- The 02_dhs_data_prep folder contains scripts for cleaning and generating DHS household variables.
 - The 02_dhs_gps_prep folder contains scripts for cleaning DHS GPS data.
-- The 03_aid_data_prep folder contains scripts to clean the aid data and generate variables.
-- The 04_dhs_aid_r4r folder contains all scripts for merging DHS household data, aid, and all the spatial variables.
+- The 03_dhs_aid_r4r folder contains all scripts for merging DHS household data, aid, and all the spatial variables.
-- The 05_reg_scripts folder consists of a regression script used to produce the tables in the main paper.
+- The 04_reg_scripts folder consists of a regression script used to produce the tables in the main paper.
-- The Maps folder contains scripts used to produce the maps in the paper.
+- The 05_maps folder contains scripts used to produce the maps in the paper.

 ## Maps:
 - The Maps folder contains all PNG maps in the paper.